zvada/technology/docs/policy/service-migrations-spring-2018.md

 ### RSV ###

 !!! note
-    Retirement of the central RSV service occurred on May 15, 2018.
+    The central RSV service was retired on May 15, 2018.

 The central RSV service is a monitoring tool that displays every service status information about OSG sites that elect to provide it.